zeroDivZero/notes-swift/notes/Property/PropertyWrapper.md

 # PROPERTY WRAPPER

 Separates property definition and management.
-E.g., properties with thread-safety checks or have their underlying data stored in database: need to write management code on every property.
-With property wrapper, write code once, apply to multiple properties.
+E.g., properties with thread-safety checks or have underlying data stored in database need management code; with property wrapper only write code once.

 Define wrapper as struct, enum, or class with `wrappedValue` property.
 E.g., `TwelveOrLess` ensures value it wraps always contains number less than or equal to 12: